s3665858/IoT-A3/source/repair_database_utils.rst

 createRepairTable(self)
 -----------------------
-Creates and initialises the User table
+Creates and initialises the repair table

 insertRepair(self, userID, CarID, status)
 ----------------------------------------------------------------------------
-Inserts a user with the given parameters into the User table
+Inserts a repair job with the given parameters into the repair table

 listPersonalRepairsHistory(self, userID)
 -----------------
-Query for the userID, username, password, firstname, lastname, email, type of all the rows in the User table
+Lists Repairs History for an engineer

 listPersonalOngoingRepairs(self, userID)
 ---------------------------
-Deletes the row in the User table where the *userID* column has the same value to the parameter *UserID*.
+Lists the Ongoing repairs for an engineer

 setRepairStatus(self, bookingID, status)
 ---------------------------
-Deletes the row in the User table where the *userID* column has the same value to the parameter *UserID*.
+Updates the repair status of a car by an engineer